substrate-system/password-field/README.md

 - Any other attributes will be passed through to the text-input component

 > [!NOTE]
-> For server-side rendering, you'll need to include the CSS separately in your HTML template.
+> For server-side rendering, you'll need to include the CSS separately in your
+> HTML template.
 The `render()` function only generates the HTML structure.

-**TypeScript types:**
+### TypeScript types

 ```ts
 import type { Attrs } from '@substrate-system/web-component/attributes'